LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 When we add all parts together we get this functional code.

-.. literalinclude :: C:\Users\jachy\Documents\GitHub\BitSwanPump\examples\bspump-coindesk.py
+.. literalinclude :: BitSwanPump/examples/bspump-coindesk.py
    :language: python

-To Summarize what we did in this exmaple: Firstly, we created a sample pipeline with a source and sink, then we added a a new processor that simply converted the incoming event to python dictionary, and lastly we created a custom processor which adds a information about czech currency to the incoming event and passes it to sink component.
+To Summarize what we did in this example: Firstly, we created a sample pipeline with a source and sink, then we added a a new processor that simply converted the incoming event to python dictionary, and lastly we created a custom processor which adds a information about czech currency to the incoming event and passes it to sink component.